Non-perturbative on-shell multiplet structure of SU(N) Yang-Mills fields: Singlet gluon structure in Yang-Mills theory

 Now, let us consider the role of equations of motion in the multiplet structure of gluon fields.
-The constraint (\ref{constr1}) has been obtained from the non-Abelian group structure of $SU(3)$, and it appears within the non-Abelian ansatz (\ref{AI}-\ref{A38}) which defines equations for one-particle solutions in a pure Yang-Mills theory.
-So, the constraint (\ref{constr1}) defines a singlet gluon solution in this special case of equations of motion for Abelian gluon fields in a pure gluodynamics.
-If we consider singlet gluon solutions to different equations of motion, for example, to equations of motion in the presence of quarks, then the gluon multiplet structure will be changed.
-Consider shortly the case when different singlet gluon solutions appear.
+The constraint (\ref{constr1}) has been obtained from the non-Abelian group structure of $SU(3)$, and it appears within the non-Abelian ansatz (\ref{A38}) which defines equations for one-particle solutions in a pure Yang-Mills theory.
+So, the constraint (\ref{constr1}) defines a singlet gluon solution in a special case of equations of motion for Abelian gluon fields in a pure gluodynamics.
+If singlet gluon solutions satisfy to different equations of motion, for example, to equations of motion in the presence of quarks, then the gluon multiplet structure will be changed.
+We will demonstrate, that in the presence of quarks one has two types of independent singlet gluon fields.\\